haiwen/seafile-admin-docs/manual/extension/only_office.md

 ONLYOFFICE_JWT_SECRET = '<your jwt secret>'
 ```

+!!! tip "Deployment Tips"
-> By default OnlyOffice will use port **6233** used for communication between Seafile and Document Server, You can modify the bound port by specifying `ONLYOFFICE_PORT`, and port in the term `ONLYOFFICE_APIJS_URL` in `seahub_settings.py` has been modified together.
+    By default OnlyOffice will use port **6233** used for communication between Seafile and Document Server, You can modify the bound port by specifying `ONLYOFFICE_PORT`, and port in the term `ONLYOFFICE_APIJS_URL` in `seahub_settings.py` has been modified together.

 ### Advanced: Custom settings of OnlyOffice